Awesome / Knights of the Old Republic II: The Sith Lords

 Counts as an awesome moment for Kreia as well, who counters their speeches and beats them all on her own, without even using a lightsaber.

 Also in the restored cut content, after Atton escapes the Trayus Core, he gets intercepted by Darth Sion and fights him in a duel.
-Atton is either defeated by Sion and tortured to death, or manages to defeats him.
-Sure, he gets back up after Atton leaved, but he still would have defeated a Sith Lord in a duel if it weren't for the fact that Sion had to be talked to death.
+Atton is either defeated by Sion and tortured to death, or manages to defeat him and escape.
+Sure, he gets back up after Atton leaves, but he still would have defeated a Sith Lord in a duel if it weren't for the fact that Sion had to be talked to death.